-Dan Pankani and Scott Struck Coauthored Article on Estimating and Regionalizing Costs in the National Stormwater Calculator for Journal of Sustainable Water in the Built Environment
+Dan Pankani Coauthors Article on Estimating and Regionalizing Costs in the National Stormwater Calculator for Journal of Sustainable Water in the Built Environment

-Dan Pankani, (Oregon) and Scott Struck, Ph.D., (Colorado) coauthored an article entitled “Estimating Regionalized Planning Costs of Green Infrastructure and Low-impact Development Stormwater Management Practices: Updates to the US Environmental Protection Agency’s National Stormwater Calculator” for publication in Journal of Sustainable Water in the Built Environment on December 23, 2020.
+Dan Pankani, (Oregon) coauthored an article entitled “Estimating Regionalized Planning Costs of Green Infrastructure and Low-impact Development Stormwater Management Practices: Updates to the US Environmental Protection Agency’s National Stormwater Calculator” for publication in Journal of Sustainable Water in the Built Environment on December 23, 2020.

-Dan and Scott’s coauthors were Jason Bernagros, U.S. EPA, and Marion Deerhake, RTI.
+Dan's coauthors were Jason Bernagros, U.S. EPA, Marion Deerhake, RTI, and Scott Struck.

 Dan Pankani is a licensed Engineer in Oregon with more than 18 years of experience in software development and water resources engineering.
 He has been involved in a comprehensive array of water resources, data management and best management practice design/retrofit projects for both private and public clients.